NFL draft: Senior Bowl

-The Senior Bowl takes place 3-4 weeks after the NCAA Division I Football Championship in Mobile, Alabama.
+The Senior Bowl takes place 3–4 weeks after the NCAA Division I Football Championship in Mobile, Alabama.
 The purpose of this game is for college football players to show off their skills for NFL scouts.
 Kevin Faulk, Von Miller, Dak Prescott, Phillip Rivers, and Patrick Willis were some of the players who had successful NFL careers after playing in the Senior Bowl.

 East-West Shrine Bowl

-The East-West Shrine Bowl started in 1925.
-The game is played by college players that plan on joining the NFL draft.
-The East-West Shrine Bowl is played because it gives coaches and players an opportunity to show off their abilities and learn from NFL coaches and players.
-Some popular East-West Shrine Bowl alumni are Tom Brady, John Elway, and Brett Favre.
-The game also raises money for Shriners Hospitals for Children.
+Started in 1925, the East-West Shrine Bowl is the oldest running college all-star game.
+The game is played by college players who plan on joining the NFL draft.
+The East-West Shrine Bowl gives coaches and players an opportunity to show off their abilities and learn from NFL coaches and players, and also raises money for Shriners Hospitals for Children.
+Popular East-West Shrine Bowl alumni include Tom Brady, John Elway, and Brett Favre.